 APIs provide a flexible solution to enable an incredibly dynamic business.
 For more ideas on restaurant APIs check this site.

 Our eating habits evolve.
 And it’s not cut in stone where food tech is going to take us next.
-But having a customer at your fingertips is a no-joker while a phone is something we start our day to and carry with us at all times.
-The next-gen customer is tech savvy, connected, and has high expectations.
+But having a customer at your fingertips is a no-joke while a phone is something we start our day to and carry with us at all times.
+The next-gen customer is tech-savvy, connected, and has high expectations.
 Why not use this opportunity to cultivate a new eating style through your ingenious restaurant app ideas?